-- During the minimum period of paternity leave under subsection (1), the Employer must pay the Employee at the Employee's normal Daily Wage. - (4) The Employee cannot receive compensation in lieu of paternity leave. - (5) For this section, if any National Holidays fall on a Business Day during the minimum period of paternity leave, the minimum period of the paternity leave is extended by the period of the National Holiday.
+- (3) During the minimum period of paternity leave under subsection (1), the Employer must pay the Employee at the Employee's normal Daily Wage. - (4) The Employee cannot receive compensation in lieu of paternity leave. - (5) For this section, if any National Holidays fall on a Business Day during the minimum period of paternity leave, the minimum period of the paternity leave is extended by the period of the National Holiday.

-40. Right to return to work
+40. Right to return to work and feeding breaks

-- (1) An Employer must not, because of an Employee's pregnancy or entitlement to maternity leave or paternity leave: - (a) terminate the employment; or - (b) change the position or condition of employment without the Employee's prior written consent. - (2) An Employee has the right to return to work at the end of a period of maternity leave to the same role or a suitable alternative on the same terms and conditions, and with same seniority rights, she would have had, had she not taken maternity leave. - (3) An Employee has the right to return to work at the end of a period of paternity leave to the same role and with same seniority rights he would have had, had he not taken paternity leave.
+- (1) An Employer must not, because of an Employee's pregnancy or entitlement to maternity leave or paternity leave: - (a) terminate the employment; or - (b) change the position or condition of employment without the Employee's prior written consent. - (2) An Employee on maternity leave is entitled to return to work: - (a) at the end of the maternity leave; or - (b) earlier, with prior written notice of at least 1 month to the Employer (or any shorter period of notice that the Employer agrees to accept).

+The Employee is entitled to return to the same role, or a suitable alternative role, on the same terms and conditions, and with same seniority rights, that she would have had if she not taken the maternity leave.

+- (3) An Employee has the right to return to work at the end of a period of paternity leave to the same role and with same seniority rights he would have had, had he not taken paternity leave. - (4) If a female Employee is caring for a child (or children) younger than 18 months old, the Employee is entitled to feeding breaks of 30 minutes in every 3 working hours.
+The Employee is entitled to be paid at 100% of the Employee's Basic Pay for the feeding breaks.